codatio/codat-docs/docs/introduction/webhooks/core-rules-types.md

 ## New company synchronized

-**Trigger:** After a new company has successfully synchronised at least one dataType for the first time.
+**Trigger:** After a new company has successfully synchronized at least one dataType for the first time.

 ```json
 {